BerkeleyHCI/PolymorphicBlocks/getting-started.md

    - Select a Python 3.7 (or later) interpreter.
    - If using a Pipenv environment, it will automatically fetch dependencies.
      You may need to install pipenv: `pip install pipenv`.
-   - If using the System Interpreter or Conda: you will need to install dependencies manually, `pip install protobuf kinparse Deprecated`.
+   - If using the System Interpreter or Conda: you will need to install dependencies manually, `pip install protobuf sexpdata Deprecated`.
 8. Open the Block Visualizer tab on the right.
    It will be empty right now.